elpython/elpython-meta/README.md

 - near zero churn-related compatibility breaks in maintenance releases
-- the availability of selected new features from later language versions without requiring mandatory rebuilds of extension modules or regeneration of `pyc` files
+- the availability of selected new features from later language versions without requiring changes to file installation layours, mandatory rebuilds of extension modules or regeneration of `pyc` files
-- support for enterprise features that are of questionable value in the context of educational use cases and smaller organisations
+- support for complex interpreter level features that are clearly beneficial for production infrastructure in large enterprise organisations, but may be of more questionable value in the context of smaller organisations, educational use cases, or research & development activities

 # How would EL Python versions be identified?